counternote/counternote/README.md

 ## Raps

-The last kind of sound in Counternote is whatever doesn’t fit in the tones/spans.
+The last kind of sound in Counternote is whatever doesn’t fit in the tones.
 These include noise, drums, non-standard ways of producing sound on an instrument, and even memes.

-Compared to tones and spans, raps are easier to demonstrate because they’re just a list of mostly user-defined sounds.
+Compared to tones, raps are easier to demonstrate because they’re just a list of mostly user-defined sounds.
 They are also harder to learn because they’re just a list of mostly user-defined sounds.
 There are two basic rules for creating raps, only the first of which must be followed:

-* they cannot overlap with tones, spans, or reserved raps
+* they cannot overlap with tones or reserved raps
 * they should sound like what they stand for

 These are some proposed raps, only the first three of which cannot be defined on a piece by piece basis: